 The comfort level of the X-AT tire is not satisfactory due to wider grooves compared to other tire, which causes greater number of air particles to be stuck inside the grooves, creating noise while moving at high speed, hence, decreasing its on-road comfort level.
 It is better at off-road comfort due to its wider grooves providing extra suspension against shocks.

 X-AT has the lower contact patch making the tire’s rolling resistance minimum, which is the force required to keep the tire rolling.
 Due to low rolling resistance, the treadwear is also low, making its durability and mileage higher.
 X-AT internal construction includes three polyester body piles wrapped around a strong, hexagonal bead to form the tire’s casing and create an elliptical contact.

-In the case of KO2, the contact patch is higher increasing the tire’s rolling resistance.
+In the case of KO2, the contact patch is higher increasing rolling resistance.
 Due to higher rolling resistance, the treadwear is high which is indirectly proportional to durability and mileage.
 Ut is made up of tough material to tackle rough terrains and this quality also makes it puncture resistant.

 - X-AT performance is way better in snow and mud as compared to that of KO2.

-- In terms of price, KO2 is a little cheaper in comparison.
+- In terms of price, X-AT costs more.